-- I. The Accused may be found "In Violation" of the Honor Code only for the violation(s) which is the subject of the hearing. - J. If the Accused fails to participate in the hearing process, the Council may continue with the hearing procedure.
-In such a case, the Council shall assume a plea of "Not In Violation" on the part of the Accused and shall assume that the Accused presents no defense. - K. In cases in which two or more students are accused of a joint violation, the Council may conduct one hearing for the joint violation but shall arrive at an independent decision for each accused student. - L. If found "In Violation" of the Honor Code, the Accused may call for an appeal of the Council's decision and/or sanctioning by the members of the Faculty Appeals Committee.
-The Accused must request the appeal in writing within four business days of the decision, and the Accused must indicate or list the specific ground(s) upon which they are basing their request for an appeal (see Article IV, Section 5, Paragraph (2), for the grounds upon which an appeal may be requested).
+- I. The Respondent may be found "Responsible" of the Honor Code only for the violation(s) which is the subject of the hearing. - J. If the Respondent fails to participate in the hearing process, the Council may continue with the hearing procedures.
+In such a case, the Council shall assume a claim of "Not Responsible" on the part of the Respondent and shall assume that the Respondent presents no defense. - K. In cases in which two or more students are respondents of a joint violation, the Council may conduct one hearing for the joint violation but shall arrive at an independent decision for each respondent. - L. If found "Responsible" of the Honor Code, the Respondent may call for an appeal of the Council's decision and/or outcome by the members of the Faculty Appeals Committee.
+The Respondent must request the appeal in writing within four business days of the receipt of the Council's written decision, and the Respondent must indicate the specific ground(s) upon which they are basing their request for an appeal (see Article IV, Section 5 for the grounds upon which an appeal may be requested).